ajeethadithya/-Mattermost-Productivity-Chat-Bot/BOT.md

 - All users have provided Github token access.

 <b> Main Flow: </b>
-- User requests issues information [S1] [Command: "Show Issues"]
+- User requests issues information [S1].
-- Bot returns the list of GitHub repositories available to the particular user [S2]
+- Bot returns the list of GitHub repositories available to the particular user [S2].
-- Bot requests user to select repository to return the issues for [S3]
+- Bot requests user to select repository to return the issues for [S3].
 - Bot displays Issues in the selected repository [S4].

 <b> Sub flows: </b>